UMAprotocol/protocol/packages/core/contracts/cross-chain-oracle/README.md

 If you're having trouble redeploying contracts because `hardhat` wants to "reuse" contracts, then run `yarn clean && yarn` in the `core` package to reset `deployments`.

-## Step-by-step guide to deployments on rollups: Arbitrum, Boba and Optimism
+## Step-by-step guide to deployments on rollups: Arbitrum, Boba, Optimism and Base

 The steps below explain how to deploy the cross-chain oracle onto supported rollups.